GuptaAnisa/Automated-File-organizer/README.md

 Safe File Handling: Prevents overwriting existing files

-Customizable: Easy to modify categories and add new file types
+Customizable: Easy to modify categories and add new file types.

 Cross-Platform: Works on Windows, macOS, and Linux